aniket-agra/aniket-agra/README.md

 - 🎓 PhD in Physics, LMU Munich | BTech Engineering Physics, IIT Delhi
 - 🔭 Former postdoctoral researcher at the Max Planck Institute for Astrophysics and Academia Sinica
 - 📊 11+ years of Python and C++ experience; specialising in statistical modelling, Bayesian inference, and ML
-- 📍 Relocating to India (Bangalore)
+- 📍 Relocating to India

 ---